-Cornwall SCITT will charge fees of £9,000 for the academic year 2018-19.
+Cornwall SCITT will charge fees of £9,250 (subject to confirmation) for the academic year 2019-20.
 In addition, those completing their teacher training will need to ensure that they can cover their living costs during the course, including travel expenses.
 Financial Support typically comes from the following sources:

 The vast majority of British applicants are eligible for both types of loan offered by Student Finance England.

 Tuition Fee Loan: is paid directly from the Student Loans Company to the provider in 3 instalments to cover the cost of tuition fees.
-In this instance, the tuition fee loan will be £9,000.
+In this instance, the tuition fee loan will be £9,250 (subject to confirmation).

 Maintenance Loan: is paid directly to the student in 3 instalments to cover their living costs.
 A percentage of this is non-means tested, but around £5,000 of the loan is dependent upon income and circumstance.
 Those living with parents will have their parent’s income taken into account, and those living with a partner may also need to provide evidence of income.
 The maximum maintenance loan awarded is around £8,900.

 EU students who have lived in the UK for more than 5 years are also eligible for both forms of student loan, but those from the EU who have been in the UK for less than 5 years may only be entitled to the tuition fee loan.
 International students are typically ineligible for student support.

 Please be aware that student loans are automatically deducted from earnings in the UK once you earn over £25,000 p.a.
 You will pay 9% on all earnings above this amount (so if you earn £30,000 then you would pay back 9% of £5,000 (£30,000-£25,000) each year.
 Students loans are only repayable while you are earning and if you are earning is less than £25,000 then you will not be required to make repayments.